chrismalcolm/solver/README.md

 ### Hangman

 For solving Hangman, the `HangmanSolver` class is used.
 The `solve` method accepts two arguments, both are strings.
-The first argument is the current attempt of the word, with "#" to represent any unfound letters.
-The second argument is a string containing each letter that was guess but incorrect.
+The first argument is the current attempt of the word, with "#" to represent any missing letters.
+The second argument is a string containing each letter that was a guess but incorrect.
 Note that the solver automatically assumes that all the letters in the current attempt will not reappear in the final word.
 A list of possible solutions is returned as a list.

-The `guess_distrubtion` method can be used to get the probabilities of each of the letters being in the solution.
+The `guess_distribution` method can be used to get the probabilities of each of the letters being in the solution.
 A list of tuple pairs in returned, with each letter and their probability.

 ```python
 >>> from wordsolver import HangmanSolver